Summative Evaluation

 Students enroll in ENG 890 the semester before their last planned final semester.
 ENG 890 counts as a required 3-credit course for all concentrations in the M.A. in Theology.
 For students enrolled before the Fall 2019 semester who opt to take ENG 890, it counts as a 3-credit Theology elective.

-b.
-ENG 890 Process
+B. ENG 890 Process

 During the student’s first semester of the ENG 890 process, the student completes a series of instructor-led exercises to prepare for an oral exam on the theology core and to prepare for writing the professional paper.
 At the end of the semester, the student completes an oral exam on the theology core.
 The following semester, the student writes a 10-page professional paper to peer-reviewed academic journal standards under the guidance of a faculty advisor on a topic in the student’s concentration area.
 Once the faculty advisor approves the paper, a reader also reviews and must approve the paper.
 The paper is graded pass/fail.

-c.
-Fee Structure
+C. Fee Structure

 Since ENG 890 is a 3-credit course, the tuition fee is the same as the current 3-credit graduate course tuition fee.
 For the professional paper portion the following semester, the student must pay the current faculty advisor and reader fee, along with the graduation fee.

-Current Format for Comprehensive Exam
+Comprehensive Exam

 The hour is parsed in this way:

-4) The oral exam is graded HIGH PASS, PASS, or FAIL.
+- The oral exam is graded HIGH PASS, PASS, or FAIL.

 Master’s Thesis Process

-NB: Only M.A. in Theology and M.A. in Philosophy students may request permission to write a master’s thesis.
+Note: Only M.A. in Theology and M.A. in Philosophy students may request permission to write a master’s thesis.
 M.A. in Pastoral Studies students must take the comprehensive exam as their Summative Evaluation.

 A. Statement of Purpose